Supporting Educators • Promoting Learning

 If you are a piano teacher, my plea to you is therefore this:

-- Put in whatever time you need to developing your own classical piano repertoire and deepening your love for our most treasured music.
+- Put in whatever time you need to developing your own classical piano repertoire and deepening your love for this treasured music.

 - Share that love with all your students, including those you perhaps assume might not be interested.